South Park: The Fractured But Whole Review – The farts are strong with this one

 Thematically Super (thanks for asking)

 The superhero theme runs deep through the game.
-In addition to choosing a class, payers have to craft a back story and choose a weakness, along with a second class later on on the game.
+In addition to choosing a class, players have to craft a back story and choose a weakness, along with a second class later on on the game.
 This gives The New Kid a range of moves to choose from in the overhauled turn-based battle system, which also introduces movement into the mix.

 Yes, positioning in combat is important this time around.
 It adds some strategic depth to the battles, and mixing up attacks and using them effectively in conjunction with those of the teammates players pick up along the way can be quite satisfying.